France and Germany tell Turkey to stop provocations

 German Foreign Minister Heiko Maas said Turkey’s decision to send the vessel back to the Mediterranean was “inadmissible”.

-Asked about the possibility of bringing forward EU sanctions, he said the bloc would wait a week to decide how to react.
+Asked about the possibility of bringing forward EU sanctions, he said the bloc would to decide how to react in the coming weeks.

 “It’s been twice that expected discussions have not taken place and we don’t know when they will happen,” he said.
-“We must wait to see if there is progress in a week and then we’ll see what attitude needs to be adopted by the EU.”
+“We must wait to see if there is progress in the next weeks and then we’ll see what attitude needs to be adopted by the EU.”

+A German Foreign Ministry official said Maas indicated that a decision might be taken in December, as envisaged when EU leaders met two weeks ago.

 Le Drian criticised Turkey’s role in the Nagorno-Karabakh conflict, where it supports Azerbaijan against ethnic Armenians.